Comrob2018/happy/README.md

 # Hapy_SRVR
-A bot server and search script that will allow for remote administration of a system.
+A bot, server, and search script that will allow for remote administration of a system.

 All Updates are in the update log